anandhu-vijayan-panicker/newsapp/README.md

 - Social Sharing - Share to all platforms
 - MVC Architecture - i used Model-View-Controller Architecture design

+all the package i used is in the package.json if any issue while running please connect with me on " anandhuvpanicker@gmail.com"

 ## Project Structure (MVC)
 SRC
 |   App.css